-You're back home from a fantastic Thanksgiving dinner with your family and putting away leftover turkey, stuffing (or dressing), greens and more — and your pet is begging for a bite.
+You're back home from a fantastic holiday dinner with your family and putting away leftover turkey, stuffing (or dressing), greens and more — and your pet is begging for a bite.
 Do you share?
-If so, what foods from your Thanksgiving feast are safe for a dog or cat, if anything?
+If so, what foods from your seasonal feast are safe for a dog or cat, if anything?

-Don’t worry though, there are vet-approved Thanksgiving leftovers you can share with your pets.
+Don’t worry though, there are vet-approved holiday leftovers you can share with your pets.

 “Of course, there's so many different menus,” says Mark Verdino, DVM, vice president and chief veterinary staff of North Shore Animal League America.
 “If I think about what I would typically have on the plate, turkey in moderation certainly, obviously nontoxic, some vegetables are nontoxic.
 I would certainly try to avoid things that have heavy sauces and stuff like that.
 It could just upset their stomach.”